 Discussions about global and local issues take place not just in the classroom, but during:

-- Throughout the 8-week summer immersions, spread across 40 countries around the world;
+- The first-year summer immersions spread across 40 countries around the world;

 - Extensive travel opportunities for the graduate MA research project;

 - Lauder Intercultural Ventures which take place in a variety of exotic locations;